 It is normal for the area of your body being imaged to feel slightly warm.
 If it bothers you, notify the radiologist or technologist.
-It is important that you remain perfectly still while the images are being recorded, which is typically only a few seconds to a few minutes at a time.
+It is important that you remain perfectly still while the images are being recorded, which is typically only a few minutes at a time.
 For some types of exams, you may be asked to hold your breath.
 You will know when images are being recorded because you will hear tapping or thumping sounds when the coils that generate the radiofrequency pulses are activated.
 You will be able to relax between imaging sequences but will be asked to maintain your position as much as possible.

 You will usually be alone in the exam room during the MRI procedure.
 However, the technologist will always be able to see, hear, and speak with you using a two-way intercom.
 They will give you a “squeeze-ball” that alerts the technologist that you need attention right away.
 Many MRI centers allow a friend or parent to stay in the room if they are also screened for safety in the magnetic environment.

-When the contrast material is injected, it is normal to feel coolness and a flushing sensation for a minute or two.
+If contrast material is injected, it is normal to feel coolness and a flushing sensation for a minute or two.
 The intravenous needle may cause you some discomfort when it is inserted.
 Once it is removed, you may experience some bruising.
 There is also a very small chance of skin irritation at the site of the IV tube insertion.